• Skip to primary navigation

 What is Tofu Adobo Lettuce Wrap?

-This easy Tofu Adobo Lettuce Wrap recipe is a healthy option for a light, savory and fresh-tasting meal!
-The lettuce wraps are filled with delicious tofu adobo that is made with stir-fried firm tofu cubes, carrots, potatoes, spices, oyster mushroom sauce, vinegar, and soy sauce mixture which makes a flavorful appetizer or side dish for lunch or dinner.
+This Tofu Adobo Lettuce Wrap recipe is a healthy choice for a light, flavorful meal!
+The wraps are filled with tasty tofu adobo made from stir-fried firm tofu cubes, carrots, potatoes, spices, oyster mushroom sauce, vinegar, and soy sauce.
+It’s a delicious appetizer or side dish for lunch or dinner.

-In this easy tofu recipe, you can have plant-based protein and nutritious veggies in a wrap.
-It’s definitely a great recipe for a vegetarian or vegan meal with family or guests.
-Check this out!
+In this simple tofu recipe, you get plant-based protein and nutritious veggies wrapped up together.
+It’s perfect for a vegetarian or vegan meal with family or guests.
+Give it a try!

 • May enhance renal function.